Oggerschummer/SGProgressIndicator/README.md

 ## Demo

-Open and run the DGActivityIndicatorExample project in Xcode to see DGActivityIndicatorView in action.
+Open and run the SGProgressIndicator project in Xcode to see SGProgressIndicator in action.

 ## Installation